5aurabhRanjan/nestedbayes/RSA.md

 If the inference algorithm used to estimate the likelihood of the sub-model is not exact, for instance if it is based on SMC samples, then the surrogate-estimator needs to take into account the noise---that is, we should not be fully confident in the value returned by any one call to the cached function.
 For an unbiased estimator with approximately normal error distribution, this will be handled by a standard squared-error GP kernel.
 However since we probably won't know the variance of the noise *a priori*, we'll have to estimate it.

 An interesting and pleasant side-effect of using a surrogate likelihood function is that the surrogate gradient is likely to be easy to compute.
 This suggests doing gradient-based methods (HMC or SGD) using GP-caching to estimate the sub-models.
+(During discussion it was suggested that direct estimates of the gradient may be available, e.g. when the AD can be used on the sub-model.
+It would be interesting both to compare these direct estimates with the surrogate gradient, and also to try using the estimated gradient as part of the training for the GP.)

+It is likely that these GP methods can be extended to non-continuous argument spaces, by providing a suitable kernel.
+Is there a way to write down a generic kernel, that gives reasonable performance?

 ## Predictive inference